ADHD Therapy Los Angeles: For BIPOC, LGBTQ+ & Neurodivergent Communities

 In many BIPOC families and cultures, struggle with focus or organization carries additional weight.
 It can be layered with expectations, family sacrifice, and the pressure to succeed against the odds.

 For communities historically harmed by psychiatric and medical institutions, seeking a diagnosis or treatment requires trusting a system that hasn't always been trustworthy.
-That skepticism is protective, not noncompliant.
+That skepticism is protective.

 "You don't need to translate your experience for us."

-At Nokdu Therapy, our therapists are trained in working at the intersection of ADHD, racial identity, intergenerational trauma, and systemic harm.
+At Nokdu Therapy, our therapists are trained in working at the intersection of ADHD, racial identity, cultural contexts, migration histories and systemic harm.
 You won't have to explain why your experience of ADHD might look different from what's in the textbooks.
-We're here for all of it.

 Research is increasingly pointing to significant overlap between ADHD and LGBTQ+ identities, particularly among nonbinary, trans, and queer people.
 If you're queer or trans and recently recognized being an ADHDer, you're not alone.

 Studies suggest that ADHD is significantly more prevalent among transgender and gender-diverse individuals than in the general population, and that queer people broadly are more likely to be neurodivergent.
-The reasons for this overlap aren't fully understood, but the lived reality is consistent: many LGBTQ+ people arrive at an ADHD understanding later in life, often after first working through gender identity or sexual orientation in therapy.
+The reasons for this overlap aren't fully understood, but the lived reality is consistent.
+Despite this fact, LGBTQ+ people often arrive at an ADHD understanding later in life, often after first exploring their gender identity or sexual orientation in therapy.

-For many queer and trans people, ADHD went unrecognized because their presentation didn't match the stereotype, or because so much of their cognitive and emotional bandwidth was consumed by navigating a world that wasn't built for them.
-Masking queerness and masking ADHD often happen simultaneously and are deeply intertwined.
+For many queer and trans people, ADHD went unrecognized because their presentation didn't match the stereotype, or because so much of their cognitive and emotional bandwidth was consumed by navigating an unsafe world.
+Masking queerness, gender nonconformity and ADHD often happen simultaneously and are deeply intertwined.
 The exhaustion of performing neurotypicality frequently compounds the exhaustion of performing heteronormativity or cisnormativity.

 Discovering both a queer identity and an ADHD diagnosis in adulthood and needing to grieve and reprocess both simultaneously.